erp-texh-2022/etworkk-14.0/addons/mrp/README.md

 Get Flexibility In All Operations
 ---------------------------------

 Edit manually all proposed operations at any level of the progress.
-With Dosyt, you will not be frustrated by a rigid system.
+With etwork, you will not be frustrated by a rigid system.

 Schedule Work Orders